dataset-ninja/mvtec-AD/README.md

 # MVTec AD: the MVTec Anomaly Detection

-MVTec AD is a dataset for instance segmentation, semantic segmentation, object detection, and classification tasks.
+MVTec AD is a dataset for instance segmentation, semantic segmentation, object detection, classification, and unsupervised learning tasks.